 The American Bee Journal, the oldest English language beekeeping publication in the world, is a bee magazine for professional and sideline beekeepers, as well as those with interest in bee-related subjects.
 The ABJ is not a peer-reviewed science journal.
 Its general interest articles do, however, cover results of relevant scientific studies, along with a broad range of topics concerning bees and beekeeping.Writers can best familiarize themselves with the magazine by reading it.

-To submit an article to the American Bee Journal, begin by sending a short proposal, preferably by e-mail, to the editor, Joe Graham, at: email@example.com (or 51 South Second Street, Hamilton, Illinois, 62341).
+To submit an article to the American Bee Journal, begin by sending a short proposal, preferably by e-mail, to the editor, Kirsten Traynor, at: firstname.lastname@example.org (or 51 South Second Street, Hamilton, Illinois, 62341).

 The American Bee Journal purchases first North American serial rights, as well as exclusive worldwide electronic rights for sixty days and nonexclusive permanent web rights for our electronic archive.